Environmental Engineering

 Offered Spring Semester Only; Lecture hours:3,Other:2

-Identification of common hazardous chemicals and related industrial activities, determination of risk-based clean up levels for hazardous waste sites, toxicology, pump-and-treat ground water remediation, in situ bioremediation, legal and liability issues, and remedial action.
-Prerequisites: CEEG 340 and open to Environmental Engineering majors.
+Identification of common hazardous chemicals and related industrial activities, determination of risk-based clean up levels for hazardous waste sites, toxicology, pump-and-treat ground water remediation, in situ bioremediation, legal and liability issues and remedial action.
+Prerequisites: CEEG 340.
+Open to Environmental Engineering majors.
 All others may waitlist.
 Crosslisted as CEEG 644.

 CEEG 445.
 Environmental Engineering Chemistry.
 1 Credit.